Bulandshahr: Police announce reward for info on shooters | Headlines

 Bulandshahr: Police announce reward for info on shooters

-Three of the attackers -- Amit, Jacky and Sonu -- were later identified by police and a reward of Rs 25,000 was announced for information leading to their arrest, they said.
-The reward money has now been doubled as the suspects are still at large.
-The request for doubling the reward money was approved by IG, Meerut Zone, on Monday, the officials added.
+Three of the attackers -- Amit, Jacky and Sonu -- were later identified by police and a reward of Rs 25,000 each was announced for information leading to their arrest.
+The reward money has now been doubled, they said.
+The request for doubling the reward was approved by IG, Meerut Zone, on Monday, the officials added.

 - READ MORE ON: